IPL-UV/xarrayvideo/README.md

  - `scripts/run_tests.py`: run the tests of results section of the paper and generate the tables and plots
  - `scripts/find_encoders.sh`: find ffpmeg encoders supporting a specfific pixel format
  - `scripts/fix_metadata.py` and `scripts/find_processing_gap.py` were used to find and fix problems in the processing of the data, but should no longer be needed
+ - `scripts/upload_taco.py`: upload the processed datasets to HuggingFace

 ## Contact